Skip to content

 Leeds

 Leeds Corn Exchange is considered one of the finest Victorian buildings.
-There you can also find independent retail enterprises, large chain shops, music shops, and some beautiful hand-crafted jewellery shops.
+It also houses independent retail enterprises, large chain shops, music shops, and some beautiful hand-crafted jewellery shops.

-You can enjoy your vanilla coffee and grab a snack in Humpit, one of Leeds’s first hummus and pita bars.
-The place was designed by Cuthbert Brodrick and completed in 1864.
+You can enjoy your vanilla coffee and snack in Humpit, one of Leeds’s first hummus and pita bars.
+Designed by Cuthbert Brodrick and completed in 1864, the place is now a landmark in the city.

 Abbey House Museum

-Abbey House is located just west of Leeds City in Aire Valley, while the Abbey House Museum in Kirkstall is in a Cistercian house, built in 1152.
-The remains include a roofless church with a narrow choir and a ruined tower, preserved chapter house, and other buildings.
+Abbey House is located just west of Leeds City in Aire Valley, while the Abbey House Museum in Kirkstall is in a Cistercian house built in 1152.
+The remains include a roofless church with a narrow choir and a ruined tower, a preserved chapter house, and other buildings.

-The Abbey House Museum includes the gatehouse and reproduction houses, shops, and workshops showing a glimpse of life in Yorkshire through the centuries.
-Also, children will love the toys displayed that were common during the 19th century.
+The Abbey House Museum includes the gatehouse and reproduction houses, shops, and workshops, showing a glimpse of life in Yorkshire through the centuries.
+Children will love the toys displayed that were common during the 19th century.

 Lotherton Hall

-The Lotherton Hall was built in the Edwardian era before World War I. It was built by the Gascoigne family, avid collectors of antiquities and art.
+Lotherton Hall was built in the Edwardian era before World War I by the Gascoigne family, avid collectors of antiquities and art.

-There is the Oriental Gallery, that includes items dating back to the 19th century, and the Nightingale Gallery displaying the work of local artists.
-The place is also surrounded by beautiful gardens, a bird garden that is considered home to 200 species, walking trails, and a playground for children.
+There is the Oriental Gallery, which includes items dating back to the 19th century, and the Nightingale Gallery, which displays the work of local artists.
+Beautiful gardens surround the place: a bird garden considered home to 200 species, walking trails, and a playground for children.

 Wakefield